pzerger/comptiaexamcram/Homework.md

 1. Take a practice quiz of domain 2 related questions (chapters 5-8) over the course of the next week.
 Review explanations of wrong answers.
 Record your score.

-2. Watch [DOMAIN 2](https://youtu.be/tvzfD9ET-Lk) from my updated Security+ Exam Cram series.
+2. Watch [DOMAIN 2](https://youtu.be/9Hd8QJmZQUc?t=8340) from my updated Security+ Exam Cram series.

-3. Do some reading from the study guide on weak topics from the practice quizzes.
+3. Do some reading from the Official Study Guide on weak topics from the practice quizzes.

 **Trouble accessing online practice quizzes?** If you are amongst those struggling to access the online practice quizzes that come with the official study guide, follow the instructions in this [short how-to video](https://youtu.be/expPsyQBcPQ).